 These reservoirs provide storage for generation at the Columbus Powerhouse and recreation for the public.
-After generating power, the water re-enters the canal, known as the Tailrace section and flows south into the Platte River.
+After generating power, the water re-enters the canal and flows south into the Platte River.

 The Columbus Powerhouse, one of the largest water-powered generating plants in Nebraska, has three turbo-generators with a total nameplate rating of 45,600 kilowatts.